sandmmakers/BedLeveler5000/README.md

 [Bed Leveler 5000][BedLeveler5000], [Printer Info Wizard][BedLeveler5000], and [Inspector G-code][InspectorG-code] themselves are open source with a [public repository][bedleveler5000] on GitHub.

 ## Installation
+>[!NOTE]
+> In the following directions, replace `vX.X.X` with the desired version of Bed Leveler 5000.
 ### Windows
-1) Download the **.7z** file from the latest release at https://github.com/sandmmakers/BedLeveler5000/releases
+1) Download the **BedLeveler5000-vX.X.X-windows-x86_64.7z** file from the latest release at https://github.com/sandmmakers/BedLeveler5000/releases
 2) Extract the downloaded archive
 3) Launch **BedLeveler5000.exe**, **PrinterInfoWizard.exe**, or **InspectorG-code.exe**